-Here’s whether large items on your desktop slow down your computer:
+Here’s everything about large items on your desktop slowing down your computer:

 Generally speaking, large items on the desktop do not slow down the computer.

 Even having a large number of large items on the desktop is unlikely to create any noticeable performance issues.

 However, if your computer is already running slowly, a cluttered desktop can add to the overall problem.

 So if you want to learn all about how large items on your desktop affect exactly your computer’s performance, then this article is for you.

 How Does the Desktop Slow Down the Computer?
 (2 Things)

 To understand what’s happening, let’s start by explaining a little bit about your desktop.

 This is the thing you see when your computer finishes loading when you turn it on.

 It’s the default screen for all of the major operating systems, and it gives you access to a lot of things on your computer.